Field Trips & Co-Curricular Activities

 SECONDARY WEEK WITHOUT WALLS

 The Secondary school operates a ‘Week Without Walls’ outdoor education program each year.
-The focus of this program is centered on the IB Areas of Interaction, allowing students to make connections between their learning and the world around them.
+The focus of the trips is for students to explore connections between their learning and the world around them.
 Each grade level has its own destination and a program designed to maximize the experience for the students.
 These trips take place during the first quarter of the school year.
 ‘Week Without Walls’ also provides opportunities for the classes to grow as a group and to develop bonds that will last throughout the year.

 IST IS PROUD TO DELIVER THE DUKE OF EDINBURGH’S INTERNATIONAL AWARD